Matcha Health Benefits

 Beta waves create an excited, more agitated brain state.
 L-Theanine creates alpha waves, which counteract beta waves.
 Alpha waves lead to a state of relaxed alertness.

-Matcha Health Benefits 1: Matcha contains a unique class of antioxidant known as catechins, particularly the catechin EGCg (epigallocatechin gallate).
+Matcha Health Benefits 1: Matcha contains a unique class of antioxidants known as catechins, particularly the catechin EGCg (epigallocatechin gallate).
 EGCg provides potent cancer-fighting properties, including protecting cells from DNA damage and inhibiting tumor cell proliferation.

 Chlorophyll has antioxidant properties as well.
 A recent study showed that higher chlorophyll consumption correlated with lower rates of aflatoxin-associated liver cancer.